CandelaAlvLop/SI_GameProject_Phase2/README.md

 Our project is still under development, its current state is the implementation of the first scene.
 Our next step will focus on implementing the collaborative part of the game where users will rotate around the pizza to cook it, and to improve our functionalities implemented up to now.

+Regarding the build project we include the BuildsProject folder zip + the executable inside the release and the BuildsProject folder inside of the github project.